 In Louisiana, no benefits are required other than those federally mandated.
-Paid time off is offered voluntarily by many companies.
-If offered, any accrued time must be compensated to the worker if unused upon termination.
+However, paid time off is offered voluntarily by many companies.
+If offered, any accrued but unused time must be compensated to the worker upon termination.
 Louisiana does require companies with more than 25 workers to allow six weeks of unpaid leave for pregnancy (longer if the pregnancy is diagnosed as disabling).

-A good employee benefits plan will include health insurance, paid time off for vacation, illness, and holidays, and potentially other elements.
-Among the most requested are:
+A good employee benefits plan will include health insurance, paid time off for vacation, illness, and holidays.
+Other requested perks include:

 While large companies may provide a broader range of traditional benefits, some small businesses can personalize schedules and offer a culture that can’t be matched in a sizable organization.

 Taylor Benefits also offers help with the following health and financial savings plans: